Jaipur - The Vibrant Pink City

 Jaipur City Palace –

 We visited the Jaipur City Palace before its closing hours.
-Since it’s a huge palace we took along an audio guide player.
-This is a very beautiful palace and has lots to explore.
+It’s a huge palace to explore and so we took along an audio guide player.

 There is architectural excellence in every corner of this premise.
 The delicate artistry on every wall or ceiling is spectacular.
-Most of the palace is still reserved as the royal residence for the generations of the royal family who stays there yet.
+Most of the palace is still reserved as the royal residence for the royal family who reside there.

 Some of the parts of the palace which is open to visitors and worth exploring are –